apassiou/ESP32-C3-OLED-with-AHT20-BMP280/README.md

 ### Overview

 This project will create a tiny box with  temperature,  humidity and atmospheric pressure readings.
-Atmospheric pressure will follow trends to determine (and display) if weather is getting worse or better (or is stable).
+Atmospheric pressure trends over the course of the past hour are analyzed to determine (and display) if weather is getting worse or better (or is stable).
+Readings are made every 4 seconds.
+Temperature is displayed at all times and humidy and pressure readings swap every time there is a reading (every 4 seconds).
+This is due to the size of the screen, fitting 3 lines is possible but is far less readable from any distance.

+The draw on this setup is so insignificant most USB testers wont be able to pick it up, this means that a portable USB battery should be able to power this device  24/7 for many days if not weeks.

 Chinese AliExpress ESP32-C3 OLED has non standard pinout.
 SDA/SCL are on pins 5/6 instead of 8/9 These same pins are used by the 0.43 inch OLED display